rbrundritt/BingMapsV63ToV8Shim/README.md

 # Bing Maps V6.x To V8 Shim

 Bing Maps (formerly known as Virtual Earth) was deprecated in November of 2016 and will be taken offline in August of 2017.
-This project which wraps Bing Maps V8 and exposes an API that is very similar to Bing Maps V6.x.
+This project wraps Bing Maps V8 and exposes an API that is very similar to Bing Maps V6.x.
 In many cases this shim can be implemented in an existing application using Bing Maps 6.x with a only few lines of code and provide majority of the v6.x functionality on a Bing Maps V8 web control.

 This shim has some known limitations and is only meant to help keep applications that are using Bing Maps v6.x running long enough for developers to be fully migrated their applications to Bing Maps V8.
 This should not be condsidered a long term solution.
 See the [Bing Maps V6.3 to V8 Migration Guide](https://social.technet.microsoft.com/wiki/contents/articles/34568.bing-maps-v6-3-to-v8-migration-guide.aspx) for detailson how to migrate your app.